Fortyseven/ircawp/README.md

 # Features

 -   Designed to work on lower-end hardware first.
 (I personally deploy this on a small AMD Ryzen 5 5625U based media box that sits on a shelf.)
--   Llamacpp (gguf models) and Ollama (preferred) backends
+-   OpenAI backend (compatiable with Ollama)
 -   Easy plugin support to add new `/slash` commands with arguments; return images and text.
     -   Includes weather and a host of chatbot 'personalities' to ask the advice of.
+-   Supports media image attachments from Slack for the LLM, or passed to plugins.
--   Request queue that processes requests in the order received
+-   Request queue that processes requests in the order received.
 -   SDXS image generation (insanely fast!); renders on the CPU by default, but even on that meager Ryzen 5 CPU it can generate about _an image a second_.
 Sure, they're not fantastic and they're 512x512, but c'mon, man, they're practically free. 😉

 # Requirements